What is WordPress Caching & How to Install W3 Total Cache Plugin

 5. You can optionally temporarily switch to one of the WordPress default themes to see if any custom code in your theme interferes with caching.

-If you have identified a conflict between W3 Total Cache and another plugin, you need to decide to activate only one of these on your site.
-You can contact the plugin authors about a potential solution.
+If you’ve found a conflict between W3 Total Cache and another plugin, you must choose to enable only one of them on your website.
+You may reach out to the authors of the plugins for possible solutions.

-If you still cannot get your site to work, you should submit a bug submission form by clicking the Performance tab, and then clicking Support to submit the form for free support and troubleshooting.
-Then deactivate W3 Total cache temporarily until your support request is handled.
+If your site remains unresponsive, you should fill out a bug submission form by selecting the Performance tab, then clicking on Support to send the form for complimentary assistance and troubleshooting.
+After that, temporarily disable W3 Total Cache until your request for support is addressed.

-If your site is giving a 500 error and you cannot log in, you need to log in via FTP or via the FTP File Manager and edit your .htaccess file.
-You should remove all code sections that look like this:
+If your website is displaying a 500 error and you can’t log in, you’ll need to access your site via FTP or the FTP File Manager and modify your .htaccess file.
+Be sure to eliminate any code sections that resemble the following:

 # BEGIN W3TC [section name here]